The Philosophy Exception

 - You can also compare the volume of literature available in different categories.
 The left-hand menu on the Entries page lists the number of entries in parentheses next to each category.
 We have found this quite instructive!

 The Inclusion Criteria page explains the scope of the project in more detail and describes our working rationale for deciding which entries to include in the database.

-We recently published an article detailing the background for this project and the initial creation in the Journal of Social Philosophy:
+In 2021, we published an article detailing the background for this project and the initial creation in the Journal of Social Philosophy:

-One of our team members, Kristin Conrad Kilgallen, recently discussed her work on this project in an interview for the APA blog:
+One of our team members, Kristin Conrad Kilgallen, discussed her work on this project in an interview for the APA blog: